ibm-cloud-docs/vsrx/vpn.md

 ![Site-to-site VPN](images/site-to-site-vpn.png){: caption="Site-to-site VPN" caption-side="bottom"}

 When setting up IPSec VPN tunnels, it is common to use the primary public IP of the vSRX as the IKE gateway local-address.
 However, it is recommended that you first [order a public static subnet/IP](/docs/subnets?topic=subnets-order-subnets&interface=ui) and route it to the primary public IP of the vSRX.
-You should also use that IP address as the IKE gateway local-address.
+You should then use that IP address as the IKE gateway local-address.
 If you then need to migrate the IPSev VPN tunnels, you can then keep the IP address and route it to a different gateway appliance.

 While migrating the primary IP of a vSRX or gateway appliance to a different one is not supported, [migrating a secondary static subnet](/docs/subnets?topic=subnets-re-routing-secondary-subnets&interface=ui) within the same datacenter is.
 {: tip}